marclafr/Research-Group-Movement-RTS-/README.md

 Predicted positions are simply a set of positions that indicate where a unit will be in the future.
 Those positions can be calculated using the same movement algorithm that is used at moving the unit.

-If we do this, we shall be careful of not recalculating all our predicted positions at every frame, a rolling list works well.
+If we do this, we shall be careful of not recalculating all our predicted positions at every frame.

 The next optimization is to create a prediction system that handles both points and lines.
 If a unit is traveling in a straight line, we can designate an enclosed volume by using the current position, a future position, and the unit's soft movement

+## For Further Information

+This is mainly the most common issues you will face if you decide to build a group movement system, however here I'll leave you some extra information:

+- Group Movement:

+[Coordinated Unit Movement](http://www.gamasutra.com/view/feature/131720/coordinated_unit_movement.php?page=1), by Dave Pottinger (Programmer and Designer in Age of Empires series)

+[Implementing Coordinated Movement](http://www.gamasutra.com/view/feature/131721/implementing_coordinated_movement.php?page=3), a continuation of the previous link.

+ - Pathfinding:

+ I haven't talked about it really much because I have a friend who did a similar research to this one with [Pathfinding Optimization.](https://danny0ner.github.io/Pathfinding-Optimization/) And [here](https://github.com/Danny0ner/Pathfinding-Optimization) you have his repository.

+ And [here](https://www.hindawi.com/journals/ijcgt/2008/873913/) a one a bit more complicated.

+ - Collisions:

+ A really simple [collision detector](http://lazyfoo.net/tutorials/SDL/29_circular_collision_detection/index.php) to start with if you have trouble.

+- Formations:

+If you want to extend this and do formations instead of group movement, I think it can be interesting to know when to use each one, which is well explained [here.](http://blog.ocad.ca/wordpress/vism2b15-fw2011-01/2011/10/%E2%80%9Cage-of-empires-ii-age-of-kings%E2%80%9D-grouping-and-formations/?doing_wp_cron=1489083347.2696259021759033203125)